bgdev3/ABCDTaxi/README.md

 # ABCDTaxi/MVC

-App provides Book reservation online and a transport quote according your parameters.
+App from scratch/MVC which provides Book reservation online and a transport quote according your parameters.